-

 Why We Keep Referencing The Past To Feel Good About the Future, or: A Brief History of Skeuomorphism

-Why did the disciples of Bauhaus love to hate Parisian metro stations?
+Why did the disciples of Bauhaus hate Parisian metro stations?
 And is VR really virtual?

 -

-I recently read two novels where the protagonists happened to be gay men living through the AIDS epidemic of the 80’s, who didn’t dare to take the test.
-Their reluctance reminded me of my own sentiment with regards to global warming.
+I recently read two novels about gay men in the midst of the AIDS epidemic.
+Their reluctance to take the test reminds me of my own feelings with regards to global warming.

 -